corpaul123/Player-Manager/README.md

 ## Player-Manager
-**TTRPG initiative and health management system** built in Java.
-Allowing GameMasters to run tabletop encounters with variable player count and enemy count.
+**TTRPG initiative and health management system** A java tool for managing initiative and health in tabletop RPG encounters.

 ## Requirements
 - Java 8 or higher